gonespy/bstormps3/README.md

 ## Currently untested:
 * Team Player trophy - the "Challenges" tracker in the Statistics uses data from Gamespy servers - so even if you meet the requirements and complete 200 of them, the trophy might not unlock :( There's no way to know until someone tries it.

+# Troubleshooting Q&A

+## When running Gonespy I get errors saying "Address already in use" or similar

+The ports needed by Gonespy are probably in use by another program (or maybe you tried to run Gonespy twice?)

+Also note Windows itself will use ports 80 & 443 if IIS features are enabled.
+To disable these features, go to Programs and Features.
+Click on Turn Windows features on or off.
+Uncheck Internet Information Services and also Internet Information Services Hostable Web Core if it is checked.
+Click OK to remove those applications.

 # General Q&A

 ## Do you think it would be possible to fully restore Anarchy with all functionality by running the server in a public environment?